OMG! Look back at 'Scandal' before it ends

 Season 5, Episode 9, "Baby, It's Cold Outside"

 In the dramatic mid-season finale, Olivia and Fitz's brief time living together in the White House comes to a breaking point.
 Olivia misses an important dinner and goes to get an abortion.
 Fitz, not knowing where she was, is upset that she missed the dinner, but Olivia feels suffocated by life at the White House.
-Soon they are in the middle of one of the biggest shouting matches in the history of Scandal.
+Soon they are in the middle of what might be the biggest shouting match in the history of Scandal.

 "There is no us!"
 Olivia tells Fitz as she leaves the room.
 "There is no future.
 Not anymore."